paladique/ignite-learning-paths-training/apps/apps30/README.md

 7. Set the `blob` to the URL of the blob and `description` to the generated caption
 8. Save then enable the logic app
 9. Upload a new image and show the automated caption

+## Troubleshooting

+If after the deployment, you navigate to `mod30-app` and there are no functions, you may need to manually deploy:

+1. Under the function app, go to `Platform features`
+2. Click `Deployment center`
+3. Choose `External git` then click continue
+4. Choose `Kudu` then click continue
+5. Put in repo: https://github.com/Microsoft/Ignite-Learning-Paths and branch `master` and check `no` for `Private Repository`
+6. Confirm and the deployment will begin.
+Once the status is `Success (Active)` you should have the function app